About The Work

 The principles of the work I do are founded on the belief that many things can be agreed, understood and shared through meaningful dialogue (with a focus on non-violent communication), education and promoting choice.
 Change and transformation can be uncomfortable and holding on to fixed ideas about how things “should” be can lead to our suffering.

 Mission – The Why

 Vision – The What

-To be an effective campaigner and positive influencer who aims to improve the global conversation around women’s wellness (that benefits everyone); to promote human rights, and encourage fairness, choice and equality through awareness and education.
+To be a meaningful facilitator and constructive influencer who aims to improve the global conversation around women’s wellness (that benefits everyone); to promote human rights, and encourage fairness, choice and equality through awareness and education.
 To help people find their mojo and get their sparkle back.

 Values: The How

 Compassionate – To approach campaigning through healthy dialogue in the knowledge that everyone is different, and has a right to be heard.
 To work in the belief that people are born compassionate, and recognise that many unhealthy opinions are formed through lack of awareness, understanding and from taught behaviour (e.g. taught by others, including the media and institutional culture.
 However it is also important to be consciously aware of systems of power and control which can influence behaviour, both at an individual and organisational level.

 Humble – To recognise that learning is a life long endeavour and that we can never know it all (e.g. I am not a ‘guru’ or ‘expert’ in someone else’s lived experience).
 To be patient and understand that meaningful change takes time.
 To stay up to date with current research and knowledge, to provide an accurate representation of current challenges and always do the best to provide an honest reflection of how conversations can improve.
 To emphasise that information provided through my services should never be used to replace the advice of your healthcare team.
 (See policies for more details).

 Open – To be transparent in conversation, and equally open to hearing differing views when discussing difficult topics.
 To be clear about what I can (and can’t) do to help.